 Some grants are available for historical buildings dependent on the cultural background of the people who built or used the structure.
 Native American groups and Hispanic groups are both good examples of cultures that have structures here that need to be preserved for education and for the historical value they have to the country and to the people of those cultures.
 For a good place to start looking for very specific types of grants use our Quick Guide to the Federal Register.

-You may find that the majority of the grants for historical buildings are only open to foundations and organizations and are not available to private citizens or for profit enterprises.
+Grants for Individuals to Preserve Historic Property: You will find that the majority of the grants for historical buildings are only open to foundations and organizations and are not available to private citizens or for profit enterprises.
 These rules are established so that the for profit enterprises do not get what little money there is available to help the people who do not have any other means of preserving and restoring these amazing properties.
+However, one type of tax incentive that is potentially available to individuals is the National Parks Services’ Conservation Easement.

 For an easy to read overview of resources, see our article on types of grants and where to find them.